Student A learned smart spending, and saved $100,000 by age 30.

 Many students are good in certain subjects, but don't discover their career until many years later.

-WHY I CREATED THE CLASS / GAME
+WHY I CREATED THIS GAME/COURSE

 James Chandler Bio